Most popular place for diving is Okinawa, though you can do it in other places too, such as southern Shikoku or southern Kyushu.

 For diving I suggest you check Yonaguni Jima, Yaeyama Islands, the site is thought to date back 5,000 years.
 It will offer you all the thrill you need for your trip!!!
 Sure planning a trip for 22 days is going to take a lot of time.
 You can take help of online itinerary planning tools like this one, http://www.triphobo.com/tokyo-japan, it covers many cities of Japan along with their attractions, so you can create multi city itineraries and also find places you can stay and eat.

 Japan has so many interesting things to do, you will find 22 days are not enough.
-Check the geisha bars, edo-tokyo museum in Tokyo, Kinkaku-ji shrine in Kyoto and do include Meiji Jingu Shrine in your itinerary, it's a good way to know Japanese culture about 3 years ago
+Check the geisha bars, edo-tokyo museum in Tokyo, Kinkaku-ji shrine in Kyoto and do include Meiji Jingu Shrine in your itinerary, it's a good way to know Japanese culture over 3 years ago